freshleaf/MobileDataUsageExercise/README.md

 one solution is to set runtime JRE environment to Java 9 in Android Studio:
 Run -> Edit Configurations... -> in popup window, select the Android JUnit test configuration, specify the JRE to new folder

+Fixed by changing "targetSdkVersion 29" to "targetSdkVersion 28", it will avoid the problem above.
+The reason is it will change to use older Robolectric lib, and it will not throw out exception just a warning.

 ## TODO
 * refine build script